Challenges in Deploying Machine Learning: a Survey of Case Studies: Data Management

 \subsection{Data augmentation}

 There are multiple reasons why data might need to be augmented, and in practice one of the most problematic ones is the absence of labels.
+A label is a value that the ML model seeks to predict from the input data in a classic supervised learning setting.
 Real-world data is often unlabeled, thus labeling turns out to be a challenge in its own right.
 We discuss three possible factors for lack of labeled data: limited access to experts, absence of high-variance data, and sheer volume.

-Labels assignment is difficult in environments that tend to generate large volumes of data, such as network traffic analysis.
+Label assignment is difficult in environments that tend to generate large volumes of data, such as network traffic analysis.
 To illustrate a scale of this volume, a single 1-GB/s Ethernet interface can deliver up to 1.5 million packets per second.
 Even with a huge downsampling rate this is still a significant number, and each sampled packet needs to be traced in order to be labeled.
 This problem is described by Pacheco et al. \cite{8543584}, which surveys applications of machine learning to network traffic classification, with tasks such as protocol identification or attack detection.
 There are two main ways of acquiring data in this domain, and both are complicated for labeling purposes: \begin{itemize} \item Uncontrolled, collecting real traffic.
 This approach requires complex tracking flows belonging to a specific application.
 Due to this complexity very few works implement reliable ground truth assignment for real traffic. \item Controlled, emulating or generating traffic.
-Even in this case it has been shown that existing tools for label assignment introduce errors into collected ML datasets, going as high as almost 100\% for certain applications.
+This approach is very sensitive to the choice of tooling and its ability to simulate the necessary traffic.
+Studies have shown that existing tools for label assignment can introduce errors into collected ML datasets of network traffic data, going as high as almost 100\% for certain applications \cite{dusi2011quantifying}.
 Moreover, these tools' performance degrades severely for encrypted traffic. \end{itemize}